williamouyang/okta.github.io/_source/docs/platform-release-notes/platform-release-notes.md

 ### User-Matching Improvement for SAML 2.0 Identity Providers (IdPs)

 <!-- OKTA-93061 -->
-For IdPs using SAML 2.0, you can now use more than username, email, or both to match transformed IdP usernames.
+For IdPs using SAML 2.0, you can now match transformed IdP usernames using more attributes.
-To match on a base attribute or custom attribute, specify the attribute in the property `matchAttribute`, and specify the value `CUSTOM_ATTRIBUTE` in `matchType`.
+To match on an attribute other than username, email, or either, specify the attribute name in the property `matchAttribute`, and specify the value `CUSTOM_ATTRIBUTE` in `matchType`.

-For more information, see [Identity Providers](/docs/resources/api/idps.html#subject-policy-object)
+For more information, see [Identity Providers](/docs/resources/api/idps.html#subject-policy-object).

 > Contact Okta Support to enable this Early Access feature.